What is laryngeal cancer?

 What other treatment methods are available for laryngeal cancer?

 Surgery: surgery is the preferred treatment method for laryngeal cancer.
 It mainly includes total laryngectomy, horizontally partial laryngectomy, vertically partial laryngectomy, and so on.
 Different kinds of surgeries are to be performed under specialist’s instruction and according to the patient’s specific conditions.

 Radiation therapy: this method is recommended for stage 1 laryngeal cancer patients, or patients who are in poor physical condition or before taking surgery.
 After the radiation treatment, patients can still have their laryngeal functions, pronouncing for example.

 Chemotherapy: for those advanced laryngeal cancer patients, who have missed the chance of surgery, chemotherapy or combination of radiation therapy and chemotherapy is often recommended.

-Experts from Modern Cancer Hospital Guangzhou pointed out that, treatment for laryngeal cancer must combine multi-disciplinary and comprehensive treatments together, which including surgery, chemotherapy, radiation therapy, Chinese medicine and minimally invasive treatment, etc. according to different stages, types, biological behaviors of the cancers and the general condition of the patient, rather than subjectively focusing on one-sided treatment or single treatment.
-Only by doing so, can the treatment obtain the best effect.
+Experts from Modern Cancer Hospital Guangzhou pointed out that, treatment for laryngeal cancer must combines multi-disciplinary with comprehensive treatments , which includes surgery, chemotherapy, radiation therapy, Chinese medicine and minimally invasive treatment, etc. According to different stages, types, biological behaviors of the cancers and the general condition of the patient, rather than subjectively focusing on one-sided treatment or single treatment.
+Only by doing so, can the treatment obtain the best efficacy.